Why the Case for Episcopal Government Doesn’t Persuade

 Furthermore, the ministers of the new people are called by various names.
 For they are called apostles, prophets, evangelists, bishops, elders, pastors, and teachers (I Cor.
 12:28; Eph.
 4:11)…Therefore, the ministers of the churches may now be called bishops, elders, pastors, and teachers…Now the one and an equal power or function is given to all ministers in the Church.
 Certainly, in the beginning, the bishops or presbyters governed the Church in common; no man lifted up himself above another, none usurped greater power or authority over his fellow-bishops.

 Bird cites Stewart to argue that Titus 1:5,7 presents a similar situation to Acts 20: “However, kata polin presbyterous might not be ‘elders in every town’ but ‘council-of-elders-of-town’ (1:5).
 So Paul was telling Titus to select from among the episkopoi those persons who could serve as a body of presybteroi.”
-But this suggestion is actually the opposite of what Stewart suggests is happening in Acts 20.
+But this suggestion is actually the opposite of what Stewart states is happening in Acts 20.
 There, Stewart argues that the πρεσβυτέρους was a council of elders composed of individual bishops, something that should be true by virtue of that office – to be a bishop is to be on the council of elders.
 In Titus 1 Stewart is arguing that bishops need to be appointed to the council of elders, and that being on the council is not intrinsically part of that office.
 This is a forced and convoluted reading of Titus 1.
-If the office of ἐπίσκοπος outranks the office πρεσβύτερος, surely that would mean that an ἐπίσκοπος would be on the council of elders by virtue of his office?
+If the office of ἐπίσκοπος outranks the office of πρεσβύτερος, surely that would mean that an ἐπίσκοπος would be on the council of elders by virtue of his office?
 Surely Titus is not intending to exclude lawfully and biblically ordained bishops from appointment to the council of elders?
 And if no ἐπίσκοπος is to be excluded, then why bother appointing them, since they are automatically part of the council?
 And even if κατὰ πόλιν πρεσβυτέρους meant “council-of-elders-of-town” there would also still need to be actual elders on the council.
 The implication of Stewart’s take on Acts 20 and Titus 1 is that only bishops, and not elders, are on the council of elders.
 Perhaps I am mistaken, but I am unaware that any proponent of episcopacy rejects πρεσβύτερος as a distinct office of the church.
 That is what a priest is in Anglicanism after all, right?
 If Paul left Titus in Crete in order to appoint “council-of-elders-of-town” then part of Titus’ mission would be to appoint not only bishops, but elders, to the council of elders.
 But the πρεσβυτέρους of Titus 1:5 is described using ἐπίσκοπον in 1:7.
 Therefore, ἐπίσκοπον is another way of describing the πρεσβυτέρους, which either means the terms referencing the same office, or if Stewart’s argument is correct, precluding elders from the πρεσβυτέρους.
 The latter view finds no basis in the text and the former is historic presbyterianism.

 Acts 14:23 also records Paul and Barnabas χειροτονήσαντες δὲ αὐτοῖς κατ’ ἐκκλησίαν πρεσβυτέρους – choosing elders for them in every church (in Lystra, Inconium, and Antioch).
 The πρεσβυτέρους are for each individual church in these cities, whether that is one church per city or multiple churches per city.
 What this means is that each congregation had a council of elders, not a single ἐπίσκοπος who joined with other ἐπίσκοποι to form a council of elders.
 This undercuts the perionym argument.